 Grades

 Exams 1 & 2 200 pts

 Final Exam 150 pts

-Homework 40 pts
+Homework 40 pts (different from Chem 0960)

 Studio work 30 pts

 Total 420 pts

 Please expect a midterm exam after lecture 4 (week 4) and lecture 8 (Week 8).
 Each midterm exam will last one and a half hour covering all content after the previous exam.

-The final exam is 2.5 hours long and will cover content thought out the course, with emphasis on the content after the second midterm.
-Exam guide will be offered at least one week before each exam.
+The final exam is 2.5 hours long and will cover content thought out the course, with emphasis on the content after the second midterm